varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 VCL has if tests, but no loops.

-You may log arbitrary strings to the shared memory log with the keyword *log*.

 The contents of another VCL file may be inserted at any point in the code by using the *include* keyword followed by the name of the other file as a quoted string.